fpgasystems/hacc/docs/infrastructure.md

 ![ETHZ-HACC is comprised of high-​end servers, reconfigurable accelerator cards, and high-​speed networking.](../imgs/infrastructure.png "ETHZ-HACC is comprised of high-​end servers, reconfigurable accelerator cards, and high-​speed networking.")
 *ETHZ-HACC is comprised of high-​end servers, reconfigurable accelerator cards, and high-​speed networking.*

-There are **two types of deployment servers.** The first type of servers are equipped with only one accelerator card; the second are servers equipped with an heterogeneous variety of accelerators including GPUs, FPGAs, and ACAPs (please, see the section [HACC boxes architecture](#hacc-boxes-architecture)).
+There are **two types of deployment servers.** The first type of servers are equipped with only one accelerator card; the second are servers equipped with an heterogeneous variety of accelerators including GPUs, FPGAs, and Adaptive SoCs (please, see the section [HACC boxes architecture](#hacc-boxes-architecture)).
 In total, ETHZ-HACC counts twelve GPUs, thirty-one Alveo data center accelerator cards, and seven Versal cards.
 The following tables give an overview of the **server names** and their **resources:**

 ![ETHZ-HACC server names.](../imgs/server-names.png "ETHZ-HACC server names.")
 *ETHZ-HACC server names.*